yomidevs/local-audio-yomichan/README.md

 1. Download all the required audio files.
     They can be found at this [torrent link](https://nyaa.si/view/1625597).
-    If you have never used a torrent before, I highly recommend using the [qBittorrent](https://www.qbittorrent.org/) client.
+    If you have never downloaded from a torrent before, I highly recommend using the [qBittorrent](https://www.qbittorrent.org/) client.

     <details> <summary>Magnet link <i>(click here)</i></summary>